 - Students may be tested for CBE only once for any given course.
 Students may not attempt a course CBE which they have previously attempted through CLEP. - New students may take CLEP and CBE before beginning work at Kent State University.
-Students who have begun college work are allowed to take CBE only if they are in good standing (not on probation). - Students may not take any course CLEP or CBE which they have audited or in which they have previously received a grade (A-F, S/U, Y/Z, I, IP, or W). - 4.
+Students who have begun college work are allowed to take CBE only if they are in good standing (not on probation). - Students may not take any course CLEP or CBE which they have audited or in which they have previously received a grade (A-F, S/U, Y/Z, IN, IP or W). - 4.
 CBE is normally given only during the third through eighth week of each semester.
 It is recommended that CLEP be taken in the same period.
-Students approaching graduation must complete all CBE and CLEP credit by at least the semester preceding the semester in which they plan to graduate.

-- 5. Students pursuing a baccalaureate degree may attempt up to 30 hours CLEP, APP, and CBE combined.
+Students approaching graduation must complete all CBE and CLEP credit by at least the semester preceding the semester in which they plan to graduate. - 5.
+Students pursuing a baccalaureate degree may attempt up to 30 hours CLEP, APP and CBE combined.
 Students who wish to take more than 30 hours may petition their college dean for a waiver of this limitation.
-Students who have earned more than 30 hours of APP and/or CLEP credit before attending Kent State University will be granted that credit, provided such credit meets normal Kent standards. - 6.
+Students who have earned more than 30 hours of APP and/or CLEP credit before attending Kent State University will be granted that credit, provided such credit meets normal Kent State standards. - 6.
 In subject fields in which knowledge is sequential or accumulative, students may receive academic credit through CBE only for the single course commensurate with their level of proficiency as established by the examination.
-Students who already have received credit for, or established proficiency at, one level in such a sequence of courses may not receive applicable academic credit CBE for a prior course in the sequence or for a course in a lower sequence.
-Students whose native language is not English may, with special permission from their dean, earn up to (but not more than) three semester hours by examination in that language. - Students who sign up for CLEP or CBE must take the exam within one calendar year of the date of application.
+Students who already have received credit for, or established proficiency at, one level in such a sequence of courses may not receive academic credit by means of CBE or CLEP for a prior course in that sequence or for a course in a lower sequence. - Students who sign up for CBE or CLEP must take the exam within one calendar year of the date of application.
 If they do not, they forfeit any fees paid and must reapply to take the exam.